 Setting/Property Description Exclude virtual machine assets Choose whether to exclude virtual machine assets from the export from ServiceNow.

-MID server name Enter the full name of the MID server.
+Setting/Property Description MID server name Enter the full name of the MID server.
+If you have multiple MID servers, enter their names here in a commaseparated list (no spaces).

-Setting/Property Description

 Export file path Optionally, enter a file path for where to store the exported XML data file from ServiceNow (instead of storing it in the default MID server location).
+When using multiple MID servers, enter the paths for the MID servers as a comma-separated list (no spaces) in the same order they appear in the MID server name field.
 Because the FlexNet Beacon reads this file using the business adapter, FlexNet Beacon needs access to this file location.

-Configure the log verbosity (View the Application logs at System Logs - System Log - Application logs) Choose the desired level of log verbosity: • Error
+Configure the log verbosity (View the Application logs at System Logs - System Log - Application logs) Choose the desired level of log verbosity: • Error • Warning • Information • Debugging • Tracing Use IRE in Flexera Data Integration Choose whether to use the Identification and Reconciliation Engine (IRE) in Flexera Data Integration: • Yes : FlexNet Manager Suite will use IRE in Flexera Data Integration. • No : FlexNet Manager Suite will not use IRE in Flexera Data Integration.

-Warning

-• Information

-Debugging

-• Tracing